thefalked/cra-ts-configured/README.md

-# Getting Started with Create React App
+# Create React App Template

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and configured by myself to use as a template for other projects.

+# Configurations

+✔ ESLint
+✔ Prettier
+✔ SASS
+✔ Airbnb Style Guide
+✔ Import Helpers
+✔ VSCode Extensions and Settings Recommended
 ## Available Scripts

 In the project directory, you can run: